luxfi/node/vms/README.md

 A blockchain consists of two components: a consensus engine and a Virtual Machine (VM).
 The consensus engine samples validators, handles the responses, and pushes the results of the completed polls into the consensus [code](../snow/consensus/) to decide which containers to Accept/Reject.
 The VM encodes the application logic for the blockchain.
 The VM defines the contents of a block, the rules for determining whether a block is valid, the APIs exposed to users, the state transition that occurs if a given block is accepted, and so on.

 The consensus engine is general and agnostic to the application semantics of the blockchain.
-There are two consensus engine implementations in Node: Snowman and Avalanche.
+There are two consensus engine implementations in AvalancheGo: Snowman and Avalanche.
 Snowman provides a consensus engine for linear chains and Avalanche provides a consensus engine for DAGs.
 These consensus engine implementations can be re-used for multiple different blockchains in the Avalanche ecosystem, and each blockchain actually runs its own independent instance of consensus.

 To launch a blockchain on Avalanche, you just need to write a VM that defines your application; the consensus part is handled by the existing consensus engine implementations.